w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 layout: category
 ---

 To succeed, a web accessibility effort must be well grounded in organizational culture, process, and practice.
-It is critical to promote common understanding of accessibility goals and objectives and the motivation for such an undertaking.
+To do this, align accessibility with existing organizational approaches; develop and communicate clear, measurable objectives; and engage stakeholders to secure understanding and broad support throughout the organization.

 {::nomarkdown}
 <%= expand_collapse %>